-Long before kale became a trending food, its decorative cousin was a star of the garden, delivering a pop of color to fall’s graying landscape.
-Ornamental kale is not only prized for its ruffled foliage and eye-catching rosette, it actually thrives in cold weather.
-Add to that the fact that it stays attractive well into fall (in some areas even lasting through winter) and I’d say kale is a great choice for cool-season gardens and containers.
+Long before it became a trending food, flowering kale was a garden star, delivering a pop of color to fall’s graying landscape.
+The ornamental plant is not only prized for its ruffled foliage and spectacular rosette, it’s one of only a few species that actually thrives in cold weather.
+In fact, flowering kale likes cool temperatures so much that it often stays attractive well into winter, making it the perfect choice for fall gardens and containers.

 What is the difference between cabbage and kale?

-Cabbage and kale are part of the same species called Brassica oleracea (which also includes broccoli, cauliflower and Brussels sprouts), but the two plants are structurally different.
+A lot of people think cabbage and kale are the same, but technically they are not.
+Although they are members of the same species, Brassica oleracea (which also includes broccoli, cauliflower and Brussels sprouts), the two plants are structurally different.
 Cabbage is a multi-layered vegetable whose leaves come together to form a head.

-Ornamental kale is specifically bred to produce spectacular leaves and colorful rosettes.
-It varies widely in form.
-The outer leaves, which are typically blue-green, can be wavy, ruffled, crinkled or curled.
-And the rosettes, which grow larger as temperatures cool, shift gradually from soft greens to bright shades of purple, pink, red, white and even yellow.
+Selectively bred to produce spectacular leaves and rosettes, flowering kale comes in many shapes and sizes.
+The outer leaves are typically blue-green and the rosettes, which grow larger as temperatures cool, shift gradually from soft green to bright shades of pink, red, white, yellow and purple.

-Vivid coloring and exotic form make ornamental kale a stunning addition to winter gardens where it combines well with other cool-season flowers such as pansies, violas and primroses.
-Best of all, once nighttime temperatures fall below 60 degrees, the plants’ rosette starts taking on increasingly vibrant colors.
-Ornamental kale usually reaches a crescendo of color just after the first frost, with some plants maintaining their intense color all the way into spring.
+And best of all, once nighttime temperatures fall below 60 degrees, the rosettes start taking on increasingly vibrant colors.
+Flowering kale usually reaches a crescendo of color just after the first frost, with some plants maintaining their intensity all the way until spring.

-Flowering kale requires very little maintenance and is bothered by few pests.
-Plants prefer moist, well-drained soil and regular feeding.
-For the best color, plant ornamental kale in full sun.
+Ornamental kale and cabbage require very little maintenance and are bothered by few pests.
+Plants prefer moist, well-drained soil and benefit from lots of feeding.
+For the best color, plant your specimens in full sun.